rphuang/riot/README.md

 ## PiCar Android App
 The PiCar Android App is built with the IotClientLib and Xamarin Forms.
 It should be relative easy to make it work on iOS.
 * Control Adeept Mars PiCar via HTTP
-* Video streaming via HTTP
+* Video streaming via HTTP.
+Known Issue: video doesn't fit the screen.
 * Display server CPU memory information
 * Shutdown/reboot and user commands